 - Comply with relevant laws, regulations and codes of practice, refrain from anti-competitive practices, and honour obligations and commitments.

-- At all times have a duty to respect the truth and act honestly in his business dealings and in the exercise of all his responsibilities as a director.
+- At all times have a duty to respect the truth and act honestly in his business dealings and in the exercise of all his/her responsibilities as a director.

-- Avoid conflict between his personal interests, or the interests of any associated company or person, and his duties to the company.
+- Avoid conflict between his personal interests, or the interests of any associated company or person, and his/her duties to the company.

 - Not make improper use of information acquired as a director or disclose, or allow to be disclosed, information confidential to the company.